gvwilson/thirdbit/src/2026/06/10/more-psychology.md

 The Flexner Report of 1910 recommended consolidating medical education around a small number of university-based schools modeled on Johns Hopkins.
-What is less often noted is what this consolidation closed: the eclectic and homeopathic schools that had trained a significant proportion of women physicians, and the historically Black medical colleges that were the primary pathway into medicine for Black practitioners.
+What is less often noted is what this consolidation closed: the non-mainstream schools that trained a significant proportion of women physicians, and the historically Black medical colleges that were the primary pathway into medicine for Black practitioners.
 The reorganization of medicine around a single credentialing model was also a reorganization of medicine around a single demographic profile.